PINT Football Club: History

 PINT was formed ahead of the 1981–82 NTFL season, entering the NTFL's C Grade (also known as the Carlton United Sunday Competition), which was a lower-level competition for players who were not able to play a game in the NTFL's top division.
 In 1982, C Grade became its own competition with the formation of the Northern Territory Football Association (NTFA) − which was renamed in 2000 to the Top End Australian Football Association (TEAFA) − and PINT became an inaugural NTFA club.

 In its early years, the club was known as the PINT Panthers, and some media reports simply dubbed the club "the Panthers".
 The club officially changed its nickname to the "Greenants" in 1997.

 The TEAFA merged with the NTFL in early 2010, and PINT entered the newly formed NTFL Division 1 for the 2010–11 season.
 PINT formed a women's team (nicknamed the Queenants) for the 2015–16 Division 1 season, before entering the newly formed Women's Premier League (WPL) for the 2016–17 NTFL season.
 The club won its first Premier League premiership in 2021.

 In December 2021, PINT's committee officially stated its aim to enter the Men's Premier League (MPL) for the 2022–23 NTFL season.
 This goal was achieved on 27 April 2022, when AFL Northern Territory announced that PINT would be admitted into the MPL.
-Shannon Motlop was appointed as senior coach, but despite the club reaching the finals series in its first MPL season, Motlop was dismissed as coach after only one year.
+Shannon Motlop was appointed as senior coach, but despite the club reaching the finals series in its second MPL season, Motlop was dismissed as coach after two years.